 No organizations currently recommend screening for ovarian cancer in the general population.
-Several groups have issued recommendations against screening in asymptomatic, average-risk women, including the American Academy of Family Physicians,71 American Cancer Society,72 American College of Radiology,73 and American Congress of Obstetricians and Gynecologists.69 Nonetheless, a 2012 nationally representative sample of over 1,000 family physicians, general internists, and obstetrician/gynecologists found that over one-third of physicians believed that ovarian cancer screening was effective and up to one-fourth routinely offered TVU and/or CA-125 screening to asymptomatic women.74 Additionally, a 2014 survey of 1,555 U.S. family physicians, general internists, and obstetrician-gynecologists found that 27 percent of physicians overestimated the ovarian cancer risk among women at the same risk as the general population and 65 percent underestimated ovarian cancer risk among women at much higher risk than the general population.75
+Several groups have issued guidelines that do not recommend screening in asymptomatic, average-risk women, including the American Academy of Family Physicians,75 American Cancer Society,^{76, 77} American College of Radiology,78 and American Congress of Obstetricians and Gynecologists.73 Nonetheless, a 2012 nationally representative sample of over 1,000 family physicians, general internists, and obstetrician/gynecologists found that over one-third of physicians believed that ovarian cancer screening was effective and up to one-fourth routinely offered TVU and/or CA-125 screening to asymptomatic women.79 Additionally, a 2014 survey of 1,555 U.S. family physicians, general internists, and obstetrician-gynecologists found that 27 percent of physicians overestimated the ovarian cancer risk among women at the same risk as the general population and 65 percent underestimated ovarian cancer risk among women at much higher risk than the general population.80

 In 2016 the United States Food and Drug Administration (FDA) released a recommendation against using tests marketed for ovarian cancer screening.
 The FDA stated that there are no ovarian cancer screening tests approved by the FDA and no published clinical information to demonstrate that currently available tests are accurate and reliable in asymptomatic women.
-In particular the FDA stated that the ROCA algorithm has been marketed in the United States with no data to support its claims for ovarian cancer detection and improved cancer survival.76 Following this statement from the FDA the company marketing the ROCA test suspended its commercial availability in the United States.77
+In particular the FDA stated that the ROCA algorithm has been marketed in the United States with no data to support its claims for ovarian cancer detection and improved cancer survival.81 Following this statement from the FDA the company marketing the ROCA test suspended its commercial availability in the United States.82